andygock/glcd/README.md

 Setup of symbols for compiler
 -----------------------------

-The following symbols need to be set for the compiler:
+The following symbols need to be defined for the compiler:

 Pick microcontroller type (pick one only):